Diana

 Formal Bio

 Writing from Corpus Christi Texas, Diana López is the author of numerous middle grade novels such as Confetti Girl, Nothing Up My Sleeve, and Lucky Luna.
 She also wrote a picture book biography called Sing With Me: The Story of Selena Quintanilla about the famous Tejano musician.
-Her latest publication, Los Monstruos: Felice and the Wailing Woman, is the first in a series with the second book, Rooster and the Dancing Diablo, to be released in May.
-She currently serves as the president of the Texas Institute of Letters, an honor society of Texas writers.
-She retired after a 28-year career in education at both the middle grade and college levels, but she still loves wearing her "teacher hat" as a mentor for organizations such as AWP and Las Musas.
+The first two books of her Los Monstruos series, Felice and the Wailing Woman and Rooster and the Dancing Diablo, are now available with the third book, Ava and the Owl-Witch, arriving soon.
+She is a proud member of the Texas Institute of Letters, an honor society of Texas writers.
+She retired after a 28-year career in education at both the middle school and college levels, but she still wears her "teacher hat" as a mentor for programs like the AWP and Las Musas.

 For more detailed bio, click here